๐Ÿ”

 Integrations

 Works in Chrome, Firefox, Safari, Microsoft Word, Google Docs, Outlook, Gmail, Slack, and most other writing surfaces.
-The breadth of integration is unmatched among writing tools.
+The breadth of integration is wider than any other writing tool in this category.

 Pricing